felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 The [Dunning-Kruger
 effect](https://simple.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect)
 is what happened.
+It is a phenomenon that happens whenever we learn something new.
+To summarize, in the process of becoming a master, there is a transitional period where the learner goes from being overly confident to feeling completely ignorant, despite constant progress in their learning.

-I had reached the peak of Mount Stupid.
-Some people call this "premature enlightenment."
+This peak of overconfidence is known as Mount Stupid, and at this point of the story I had made it to its peak.
+Some people call this stage "premature enlightenment."
 My confidence in my ability to learn from reading had risen above my actual abilities.

 {{< figure src="/img/dunning-kruger-effect.png" position="center" caption="The path to mastery of any type involves traversing the Dunning-Kruger graph from left to right." scale="90%" >}}